uswds/uswds-site/_components/button-group/button-group--default.md

 title: Default button group
 variants:
   - variant: "`.usa-button-group--segmented`"
-    description: Display a group of buttons in a row as a single element
+    description: Display a group of buttons in a row as a single element.
 ---

 {% include component.html %}